opral/monorepo/packages/paraglide/paraglide-js/README.md

 - Install necessary dependencies
 - Generate a `messages/` folder where your translation files live
-- Add the Paraglide compiler to your `build` script
+- Add the Paraglide compiler to your `build` script in `package.json`
 - Create necessary configuration files

-Running the paraglide compiler will generate a `src/paraglide` folder.
-This folder contains all the code that you need to use paraglide-js.
+Running the Paraglide compiler will generate a `src/paraglide` folder.
+This folder contains all the code that you will use in your app.

 ## Adding and Editing Messages